-The legitimacy of ICBOC as an indigenous certification body serving the professional needs of First Nations, Inuit and Metis unregulated workers and who provide a variety of services in the wellness fields to Aboriginal individuals, families and communities, is enshrined in several clauses in the United Nations Declaration of the Rights of Indigenous people, to which Canada is a signatory.
-Provincial, federal and international agencies require certification.
-ICBOC credentials attest to the professional qualifications and competence of qualified practitioners employed in Aboriginal organizations, institutions, services and programs dedicated to the health and wellness of Aboriginal individuals, families throughout Canada.

-Our standards for certification are compliant with 11 International Boards and 70 US Districts, including alcohol/drug groups and authorities in most Provinces, and the U.S, First Nations alcohol/drug programs as well as various foreign alcoholism commissions, branches of the military and the First Nations Health Services.
-The credibility of ICBOC credentials is derived from the maintenance of these standards, which certified practitioners reflect in their daily practice, and from the performance of the Certification Board itself.
-Individuals seeking certification choose to do so of their own free will and understand that granting of certification rests fully with the authority of the ICBOC.
+ICBOC is a the only Indigenous certification body in Canada created to serve the professional needs of First Nations, Inuit, and Metis unregulated worker.
+These unregulated workers provide a variety of services to Indigenous individuals, families, and communities within the continuum of care advocated by the Assembly of First Nations, Health Canada, and the National Native Addictions Partnership Foundation (now the Thunderbird partnership Foundation)3.
+ICBOC's legitimacy is enshrined in several clauses in the United Nations Declaration of the Rights of Indigenous peoples, to which Canada is a signatory, in the recommendations contained in Volume 5 of the 1996 Report of the Royal Commission on Aboriginal Peoples4, and the in the Calls for Action5 of the Report of the Truth and Reconciliation Commission of Canada.
+ICBOC's credentials respond to the needs of employers, indigenous and non-indigenous, to ensure that their workers are well trained and qualified to provide professionally and culturally competent and safe services to their indigenous clients.
+ICBOC, through its rigorous certification process, attests to the competence of unregulated workers employed in Indigenous organizations, institutions, services, and programs involved in various health, social and economic sectors throughout Canada.
+Our standards for certification are compliant with Canadian, US and other international Boards.
+The credibility of ICBOC credentials is also derived from the maintenance of professional standards, which certified practitioners reflect in their daily practice, and from the performance of the Certification Board itself.
+Individuals seeking certification choose to do so of their own free will and understand that the granting of certification rests fully with the authority of the ICBOC.

-&lt;sup>1 The terms First Nations and Indigenous embrace Inuit, Metis and First Nations
+1 The terms First Nations and Indigenous embrace Inuit, Metis and First Nations

-&lt;sup>2 This was our organization's original name.
+2 This was our organization's original name.
 Our name is now the Indigenous Certification Board of Canada (ICBOC)